eIiam/countWord/README.md

 # countWord
-Count the occurrence of a word in a text
+Count the occurrence of all words in a text